 3. Ringo Starr is the dandy in us coming out every once in a while or, if we think about it, it is that dandy detail we like to let occur in our personality.
 It both says we care about the details that make us…us and lets everyone know we have humour.
 Therefore, yeah-yeah-yeah, we are going to have a blast!

 4. John Lennon in all buttery-white with his hands in the pockets is both letting the stars in the eyes come through and telling the world Here Comes The Sun.

-The latter three, their trousers have all similar cuts.
-It was a time and a place this easily flared to the ankles trousers marked.
+The trousers of the latter three have all similar cuts.
+It was a time and a place these easily flared to the ankles trousers marked.
 Now, whenever we choose to wear this cut, we become part of the history we praise and adore.
 We Come Together.

-The blue sky in Liverpool on the cover of the 1970 Beatles album, Abbey Road, is, however, that ewmpf I grasp on everyday, though.
-The crossing the street on a crosswalk is, too.
+The blue sky in London on the cover of the 1970 Beatles album, Abbey Road, is, however, that ewmpf I grasp on everyday.
+Crossing the street on a crosswalk is, too.

 But then there’s the feather…

 The Beatles were kind of the dream of how you might be with your friends as you went through life… Is something I heard in the Eight Days A Week – The Touring Years documentary on Beatles and think that it sums up their message in the world forever.

 Whoopi Goldberg said, in the previous stated documentary, when a friend of hers asked her how come she liked The Beatles:

 I never really thought of them as They were the white guys, they were The Beatles.
 They were colourless and they were fucking amazing.
 The Beatles gave me this idea that everybody was welcome.
 If you weren’t the hippest kid in the neighbourhood, it didn’t matter because you could be a Beatles fan.
 And I liked that.
 And that sort of carried me into these older days when it’s like I am my own person.
 I can look the way I want it, I can be the way I want it and it’s ok.
 And I got that specifically from them.